-To larger organisations, we would strongly advise shortlisting the following vendors when looking for the best LMS for healthcare providers.
+To larger organisations, we would strongly advise shortlisting some of the following vendors when looking for the best LMS for healthcare providers.

-Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations in no strict order of preference but alphabetically in 3 sections.
+Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations, but in no strict order of preference.
 Established, large, full solutions are first, then more niche offerings for smaller organisations or tactical deployments, and finally two LMS with a strong position in Knowledge Management.

 DLC Solutions produces the EthosCE LMS.
 This is a US based company, producing a very content orientated LMS with authoring capability built in and some learning content management functionality.
 The Mobile Smartphone Application for Live Meeting Attendance Tracking is an interesting feature and CCGs holding CPD events would find this feature of considerable benefit.